 If you're on medication that affects the amount of fluid you can drink, get advice from your GP on what to do in hot weather.

-Check the storage instructions on the packaging.
-Some medications may need to be stored below 25C or in the fridge.
+Check the storage instructions for your medication on the packaging.
+You may need to store some medication below 25C or in the fridge.

-It’s important to protect your skin and your eyes if you're going outside.
+It’s important to protect your skin and your eyes if you're going out in the sun.
 You should wear: